autogluon/tabrepo/README.md

 TabArena code is currently being polished.
 Documentation for TabArena will be available soon.

+## Paper

+The TabArena paper is currently under review, and will be made publicly available soon.

 ## TabRepo

 To see details about TabRepo, the portfolio simulation repository, refer to [tabrepo.md](tabrepo.md).